Decoding UTF-8 in Haskell

 bytes.
 Only the first 128 code points are encoded using one byte, and

-they have the same encoding as US-ASCII
+they have the same encoding as US-ASCII.
+All other code

 points are encoded using more than one byte, where every byte has a high